uraimo/Awesome-Swift-Playgrounds/README.md

 * [Image Filtering](https://github.com/lennet/image-filtering) - A Swift playgroundbook about Image Filtering. 🌟
 * [Spacetime Rhapsody](https://github.com/hollisliu/Spacetime-Rhapsody) - A Swift Playground visualizing gravity based on Einstein's Theory of General Relativity. 🌟
 * [Guilloche Pattern Playground Book](https://github.com/TheWildHorse/GuillochePlayground) - Learn more about this pattern you see every day, but probably never knew it was really carefully designed. 🍁
-* [Accessibility](https://github.com/xReee/wwdc2018) - Accessibility for iOS developpers. 🍁
+* [Accessibility](https://github.com/xReee/wwdc2018) - Accessibility for iOS developers. 🍁

 ## Learning Swift
 *Some interesting playgrounds to learn Swift*